American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 OPERATION INSTRUCTIONS

 1.)
-In a terminal, run ‘python3 ASL.py’ (-v to set the video location 0 is default, -d to set the device ‘CPU’ is default)
+In a terminal, locate the directory where all the files are and run ‘python3 ASL.py’ (-v to set the video location 0 is default, -d to set the device ‘CPU’ is default)

 2.)
 The app loops through a face detection model until a face is detected.

 3.)
 Once detection occurs, the sign language recognition model takes over.
+The user is cued to begin signing visually (the camera LED will blink once) and audibly (user will hear a 'beep').

 4.)
 The translator will recognize gestures from the MSASL-100 dataset (see signs.py for the full list of recognized signs).

 5.)
-The user is cued to start signing by the self facing camera LED blinking and an audible ‘ding.’

-6.)
 The user is allowed 1 second per sign.
-The user can continue to sign until the message is complete at which point the user should gesture the sign for ‘READ’ to have the message audibly translated.
+The user can continue to sign until the desired message is complete at which point the user should gesture the sign for ‘READ’ to have the message audibly translated.

+6a.)
+Once the message is played back the user may step out of view from the camera and the app will wait until another face is detected before returning to step 3 or...

-7.)
-At this point the users may sign another message or sign ‘READ’ again to close the app.
+b.) the users may sign another message or...

+c.) sign ‘READ’ again to close the app.

 MANIFEST